slawinski/developers-brew/README.md

 ## Introduction

 My first try at big boy's web development.
 The website in this repository will contain all the skills I acquired thoughout my short career as a developer.
-It will grow gradually and I hope that every visitor will be impressed by the tasteful design and cutting-edge technology behind it.
+The app will grow gradually and I hope that every visitor will be impressed by the tasteful design and cutting-edge technology behind it.

 ## Some code snippets in case I will forget them